-- Add ¾ cup curd to a mixing bowl.
-Add red chili powder, turmeric, ginger garlic paste, fried onions, salt and biryani masala.
+- Pour 3/4 cup curd to a mixing bowl.
+Add red chili powder, turmeric, ginger garlic paste, half of the fried onions, salt and biryani masala.
 Mix this very well and check the spice and salt.
 If needed add more.

-- Add the cooked or fried potatoes to the marination ingredients.
+- Next add the cooked or fried potatoes to the marination ingredients.
 Marinate for at least 30 mins or until the rice gets cooked.
 Keep this aside.

 - Wash and soak rice for 20 to 30 minutes.

 - Add bay leaf, shahi jeera, cardamoms, cinnamon, salt and oil to 4 cups of boiling water.
-When the water begins to boil rapidly, add drained rice.
+When the water begins to boil rapidly, add the drained rice.
 Cook until it is done al dente or 90% cooked, not mushy.
-Drain off the rice and set aside.
+Drain off the rice to colander and set aside.

-- Add ghee to the biryani pot or pan.
-Saute green chilies, bay leaf, cardamoms, cinnamon, cloves, shahi jeera and star anise for a minute.
+- Pour ghee to the biryani pot or pan.
+You may use the same ghee you used for frying onions.
+Add green chilies, bay leaf, cardamoms, cinnamon, cloves, shahi jeera and star anise.

-- Add the marinated potatoes along with the yogurt, cook till the oil begins to separate and potatoes are tender, just cooked and not mushy.
+- When the spices begin to splutter, add the marinated potatoes along with the yogurt, cook till the oil begins to separate and potatoes are tender, just cooked and not mushy.
 At the end a thick gravy should be remaining.
 Lower the flame.